 and let $L_0$ be the logic of the restriction of $F$ to natural numbers.
 These logics have the following `positive' properties: \begin{enumerate} \item $\tra{L}=\tra{L_0}=2$, $\h{L}=\h{L_0}=1$; \item $L_0$ and $L$ are path reducible; \item $L$ is $1$-finite. \end{enumerate} The first two properties follow from immediate semantic arguments.
 The third is established in \cite[Section 3.4]{LTViaSums}, where it is also shown that neither $L$ nor $L_0$ is locally tabular, and moreover that $L$ is not $2$-finite and $L_0$ is not $1$-finite.

-Hence: $L_0$ is an example of a path-reducible 2-transitive logic of height 1, which is not 1-finite, and so not locally tabular; $L$ is an example of a 1-finite, but not 2-finite logic. \end{example}
+Hence: $L_0$ is an example of a path reducible 2-transitive logic of height 1, which is not 1-finite, and so not locally tabular; $L$ is an example of a 1-finite, but not 2-finite logic. \end{example}